 The conceptual design for the upland fallow fields will include the creation of wetland habitats.
 After minimal earthwork, the surficial groundwater conditions can support wetland habitat conditions.
-However, on- and off-site contributing watershed conditions will be evaluated to determine the adequacy and appropriateness of hydroperiods and water budgets for the constructed wetlands.
-For instance, in 2005-2006, a residential subdivision and associated drainage facilities were constructed to the east of Bahia Beach.
+However with adjacent land use changes from agricultural to residential, on- and off-site contributing watershed conditions have been monitored and evaluated to determine the adequacy and appropriateness of hydroperiods and water budgets for the constructed wetlands.
+For instance, in 2005-2006, a residential subdivision and associated drainage facilities was constructed to the east of Bahia Beach.
 Therefore, the contributing surficial and ground water flow conditions have been altered so piezometers were installed to measure groundwater conditions in terms of both elevations and potential salinity levels.
-This information will be incorporated in the surface water modeling for the design plans.
+This information is being incorporated in the surface water modeling for the design plans.
 The majority of the created wetlands will be freshwater and oligohaline systems since these are unique and substantially lost habitat ecosystems in the Tampa Bay watershed.
 There are also east-west ditches that convey off-site contributing water flow through the fallow fields and into the large ditches along the western perimeter of the coastal hammock.
 These off-site contributing flows will be evaluated (quantity and quality) to determine if and where the flow can be directed into created wetlands.
 The created wetlands will include a dominance of common species found within similar systems in the basin.

 The mosaic and inter-relationship with upland habitat will provide corridor opportunities for wildlife utilizing the adjacent hammock and salt-water wetland areas.
 These corridors will surround the constructed wetlands and include a variety of oak hammock and pine flatwood restoration opportunities.
 Some of the dredged material from the constructed wetlands may remain on site, and configured to create slightly elevated mounds suitable for drier oak hammock creation opportunities.
 Common oak and pine flatwood species will be planted within the upland corridor areas.
 The created wetland and upland corridor areas and configuration depicted on Figure C are conceptual; this design will be revised based on additional site evaluations, mitigation criteria, and annually updated in the FDOT mitigation plan.
+As previously noted, groundwater conditions may provide the opportunity to conduct more wetland creation and less upland habitat restoration.